Ganesh7815/namastte-web/dev-Tinder/README.md

  - you should not be access other routes without login
  - if token is not present,redirect user to login page

+- logout feature
+- get the feed and  add the feed in the store
+- create the feed card and play